VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-09-22-stride-community-toolkit-code-only-basics-csharp.md

     // and starts processing events.
     game.Run();
     ```
-1. The first build on your computer requires running the command below.
-Afterward, you can just use your IDE to build:
+1. Build the project from the command line or use your IDE to build it:
     ```bash
-    dotnet build --runtime win-x64
+    dotnet build
     ```
 1. Run the application.
 1. Behold the black void of nothingness 🙀.